 If you are an actor, you have undoubtedly heard that endemic phrase, ‘you can’t wait for the phone to ring’, being tossed around.
 So, I thought I would have a look at this little adage, which seems to be so prevalent in the acting community, and try to see what action, other than waiting for the phone to ring, is actually worth taking.
 This is how to get noticed as an actor, whether the phone is ringing or not.

 I was sitting on the edge of my friend’s bed the other night as she talked despairingly of how she wanted, with every fibre of her being, to be signed by a certain agent.
-She dreamily spoke of the day she would sign her name on that dotted line and then, only then, the phone would be ringing off the hook.
-But muddled in with her hopes was a commensurate worry that she would never get to sign her name along that line; her career forever stagnant and without hope.
+She spoke idyllically of the day she would sign her name on that dotted line and then, only then, the phone would be ringing off the hook.
+But muddled in with her hopes was a commensurate worry that she would never get to sign her name along that line; her career would be forever stagnant and without hope.

 So, instead of speculating with her about whether or not it was going to happen, I tried to galvanise her into action and, like any caring friend, reassured her that she wasn’t powerless and that there was plenty she could do.
 But as I ambled home after our chat, I thought about my own listless acting career and wondered whether there was any truth in what I had been saying.
 I asked myself honestly whether, in fact, there was anything beneficial we can do, as actors, besides waiting?